jokob-sk/NetAlertX/docs/RAMDOM_MAC.md

 The latest versions of some operating systems (IOS and Android) incorporate a new & interesting functionality to improve privacy: **Random MACs**.

-This functionality allows you to **hide the true MAC** of the device and **assign a random MAC** when we connect to WIFI networks.
+This functionality allows you to **hide the real MAC** of the device and **assign a random MAC** when we connect to WIFI networks.

 This behavior is especially useful when connecting to WIFI's that we do not